espressif/esp-hosted/docs/c_api.md

 This document describes C API's provided for control path interface.
 Please refer [commands.c](../host/host_common/commands.c) for API's defination. [c_demo.md](c_demo.md) gives overview of how to test control path interface in application also how to perform stress testing of control path interface.

+A [stress.c](../host/linux/host_control/c_support/stress.c) can use for stress testing of control path commands.
+In which, `STRESS_TEST_COUNT` variable represents number of iterations and `STRESS_TEST` variable defines which test should get executed.

 ## 1. Data Structures

 ### 1.1 _struct_ `esp_hosted_sta_config_t`